jromeroc/jromeroc/README.md

 ## My experience
 - Development backend php - python (Laravel - django)
 - IT manager.
-- Technology teacher in middle school and basic school.
+- Technology teacher at middle school and basic school.

 ## More
 - [Linkedin](https://www.linkedin.com/in/jeisson-camilo-romero-cendales-ab46591a9/)